 How The Diaphragm Works While Breathing?

-Your vocal chords are like that of a musical instrument.
-While singing you need to have full control of your voice to hold notes properly and for a long time, bring dynamics into your voice to express the intended feeling, and to sing without a break or crack in your voice.
-This can be achieved only if you build and strengthen your vocal chords with breathing through your diaphragm/stomach.
+Your vocal cords are like that of a musical instrument.
+While singing, you need to have full control of your voice to hold notes correctly and for a long time, bring dynamics into your voice to express the intended feeling, and to sing without a break or crack in your voice.
+This can be achieved only if you build and strengthen your vocal cords with breathing through your diaphragm/stomach.

 3D View of Diaphragm

-Diaphragm is the muscle below your lungs and just above your stomach which controls inhaling and exhaling of breath.
-You must have often heard people say things like, ”Breathe from your diaphragm when you sing”.
-You might have wondered why people say that when you know you are supposed breathe with the help of your lungs.
+The diaphragm is the muscle below your lungs and just above your stomach, which controls inhaling and exhaling of breath.
+You must have often heard people say things like, ”Breathe from your diaphragm when you sing.”
+You might have wondered why people say that when you know, you are supposed to breathe with the help of your lungs.

-What they actually mean is proper breathing is a major requirement for proper singing.
-Once you develop breath control, you will be able hold long notes, improve your tonal quality and throw your voice to a larger distance.
-As babies all of us are born with correct breathing capabilities.
+What they mean is proper breathing is a major requirement for proper singing.
+Once you develop breath control, you will be able to hold long notes, improve your tonal quality, and throw your voice to a more considerable distance.
+As babies, all of us are born with correct breathing capabilities.
 That is why a child’s wail can be heard at a long distance even when its lungs are so tiny.
-Since as children we do not know the wrong way of breathing our voice resonates and can be heard loudly and clearly.
+Since as children, we do not know the wrong way of breathing our voice resonates and can be heard loudly and clearly.
 It is as we grow up that we take shallow breaths from the top part of our lungs resulting in voice breaking and gasping at even a little effort.

-1. Familiarize with muscle coordination that deals with singing.
+You have to get yourself to familiarize with muscle coordination that deals with singing.
 The diaphragm, which is a type of muscle that is under the solar plexus, moves to draw and shove air in the lungs.
-To bring out the best aspect of shallow breathing in singers, the top lung regions work by leaving absolutely no work for diaphragms plus half used lungs, leading to short breathes.
+To bring out the best aspect of shallow breathing in singers, the top lung regions work by leaving absolutely no work for diaphragms plus half used lungs, leading to short breaths.
 Therefore, get more lessons on breathing deeply using the diaphragm.

-2. Try to stand or sit erect when singing.
+Try to stand or sit erected when singing.
 Curved postures make it relatively impossible for singers to breathe using their diaphragms.
 If you want the best results on how to sing from diaphragm, avoid curved postures because they limit the circulation of air and equally damage song delivery.

-3. Proper positioning.
-While standing, the back has to be straight, feet should be shoulder width apart and chins parallel to the ground.
-By slanting the head backwards when singing, you will damage your vocal chords and in the same way, deter air circulation.
+While standing, the back has to be straight; feet should be shoulder width apart and chins parallel to the ground.
+By slanting the head backward when singing, you will damage your vocal cords and in the same way, deter air circulation.

-4. Diaphragmatic Breathing Exercises.
 As you practice daily on your singing skills, take at least ten minutes to exercise on your breathing.
 Sit on the ground and fold your legs and allow your hands to rest on the knees.
-Gradually breathe in until you are able to feel the air in your stomach expanding.
+Gradually breathe in until you can feel the air in your stomach expanding.
 While counting to ten in your mind, hold on to the breath then exhale as you gradually breathe in.
-This is an obligatory exercise for anyone aspiring to be a good musician.
+This is an essential exercise for anyone aspiring to be a good musician.

 Additional Diaphragmatic Breathing Exercise

-5. Confirm breathing abilities when singing.
-Make sure that your palm is on the solar plexus and begin singing using less complex scales.
+Make sure that your palm is on the solar plexus and begin singing using less complicated scales.
 If the breathing mode is appropriate, you will feel the palm being pushed outwards due to stomach movements.
 This is the best way of improving on voice control and singing techniques.

-6. Open your mouth when singing.
 The same way we focus on taking deep breaths, freely allow air circulation when singing.
 Therefore, it is necessary for musicians to sing with their mouths open and throat muscles relaxed.
-These tips come in handy by enabling voice throwing, volume control and proper diction.
+These tips come in handy by enabling voice throwing, volume control, and proper diction.